onaleegordon20/ape/SoftwareUpdate.txt

-Explorer with LanceDB, Actions and Docs updates (#7487)
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)